Pelagicore/softwarecontainer/agent/src/README.md

-Source code for the pelagicontain-agent.
+Source code for the softwarecontainer-agent.